 The level of leverage is monitored periodically.
-Information about the current size of the indicator is transmitted regularly, on a quarterly basis, to to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and Capital Committee of the Supervisory Board.
+Information about the current ratio is regularly, on a quarterly basis, reported to the Risk and Capital Management Committee of the Bank's Management Board and to the Risk and Capital Committee of the Supervisory Board.